jamjar919/dynamic-coattention-networks/README.md

     CONFIG = Config()

 ### Training
 Run `train.py` to train the model.
-This mode, loads cached word embeddings from  You can supply additional parameters:
+This loads cached word embeddings from the /data/ folder, or generates and saves them if they haven't been generated before.
+You can supply additional parameters:
- - `--regenerateEmbeddings` to resave the cached word embeddings to disk
+ - `--regenerateEmbeddings` to force generating and resaving the cached word embeddings to disk
  - `--noGPU` to disable running with the GPU.

 The training will automatically test on a validation subset, and log loss, f1, and exact match statistics to CSV in the /results/ folder.
 The model is also saved every epoch in the /models/ folder.

 ### Evaluating
 To evaluate F1/EM performance on the dev set, the file `test_saved_model.py` is what you need.
+You can also use the file

 ## Results
 Our standard model achieved a maximum F1 of 71.8% and EM of ?  on the test set after 7 epochs, compared to the paper’s F1 of 75.9%